django-commons/django-typer/doc/source/howto.rst

 this by
 `using a custom click group <https://click.palletsprojects.com/en/latest/commands/#custom-groups>`_.

-For example, to change the order of commands to be in reverse alphabetical order you could define a custom group and override the ``list_commands`` method.
+For example, to change the order of commands to be in alphabetical order you could define a custom group and override the ``list_commands`` method.
 Custom group and command classes may be provided like below, but they must extend from django-typer's classes:

 * For groups: :class:`~django_typer.management.DTGroup`
 * For commands: :class:`~django_typer.management.DTCommand`